Thomas B. Fordham (1892-1945)

 Within these categories, we produce a steady flow of quality research projects.
 We aim for studies that are credible, rigorous, impactful, and—importantly—accessible to ordinary mortals.
 On hot-button issues (such as the current debate on the Common Core state academic standards), we provide expert testimony and lend a friendly hand to others who care more about what’s good for kids than what’s palatable to adult interest groups.
 Our work in Ohio, authorizing charters and taking an active role in state-level policy debates, complements our research and commentary.
 Both of these activities give us a real-world perspective that’s rare in national “think-tank” circles.
 Similarly, our research informs the work we do in Ohio, guiding our practice with charters and edifying our policy positions.
 This symbiotic relationship strengthens our efforts in both D.C. and the Buckeye State.

 To disseminate our work and engage in contemporary debates, we maintain a lively presence on the web.
 Our weekly Education Gadfly e-magazine is regularly read by more than 2,500 educators, wonks, and policymakers, and our strong press and social-media presence allow us to engage with audiences far and near.
 Through Twitter and YouTube, our audience continues to widen.
-(In 2013, we gained our 20,000th Twitter follower and expect to add thousands more in 2014.)
 Our four blogs allow us to keep our commentary fresh, incisive, and thoughtful.
 Checker and Mike—as well as Kathleen Porter-Magee and Andy Smarick, our wise and energized Bernard Lee Schwartz policy fellows—use these platforms to lend their perspectives on issues ranging from Common Core implementation to which television shows pack the greatest educational punch for young learners.

 So, our answer to “why the Gadfly”?
 It’s simple: we are the Gadfly because education needs it—and we’re pretty good at it.
 Few organizations have the independence and agility to frame issues so forthrightly, and our capacity to combine rigorous research and education-policy expertise with making real impacts for schools and students is unparalleled.
 We’re proud to have played this role for nearly two decades, and we look forward to playing it for years to come.